Cornwall: Cornish national identity

 Cornwall Council consider Cornwall's unique cultural heritage and distinctiveness to be one of the area's major assets.
 They see Cornwall's language, landscape, Celtic identity, political history, patterns of settlement, maritime tradition, industrial heritage, and non-conformist tradition, to be among the features making up its "distinctive" culture.
+In 2025, the council passed a motion calling for the recognition of Cornwall as the UK's fifth constituent country.

-However, it is uncertain exactly how many of the people living in Cornwall consider themselves to be Cornish; results from different surveys (including the national census) have varied.
+It is uncertain exactly how many of the people living in Cornwall consider themselves to be Cornish; results from different surveys (including the national census) have varied.
 In the 2001 census, 7 per cent of people in Cornwall identified themselves as Cornish, rather than British or English.
 However, activists have argued that this underestimated the true number as there was no explicit "Cornish" option included in the official census form.
 Subsequent surveys have suggested that as many as 44 per cent identify as Cornish.
 Many people in Cornwall say that this issue would be resolved if a Cornish option became available on the census.
 The question and content recommendations for the 2011 census provided an explanation of the process of selecting an ethnic identity which is relevant to the understanding of the often quoted figure of 37,000 who claimed Cornish identity.
 The 2021 census found that 17% of people in Cornwall identified as being Cornish (89,000), with 14% of people in Cornwall identifying as Cornish-only (80,000).
 Again there was no tick-box provided, and "Cornish" had to be written-in as "Other".

 On 24 April 2014 it was announced that Cornish people have been granted minority status under the European Framework Convention for the Protection of National Minorities.